With scale, Chinese online insurer ZhongAn has created a market where there was none before.

 However, its fast growth is associated with a high expense ratio (administration, sales and distribution, etc. to gross premiums underwritten), which stood at 76.5 percent in June 2017.
 As a comparison, Admiral, the leading low-cost nonlife insurer in the United Kingdom, reported an expense ratio of 16 percent in 2016.

 Part of the issue may be the very hefty consulting fees and service charges ZhongAn pays to its founding partners.
 The fees are for delivered services (e.g. insurance competency provided by Ping An) and traffic generated by the founding partners’ websites.
 In total, the fees represented about 30 percent of gross premiums underwritten in 2016.
-If ZhongAn could eliminate these charges, its expense ratio would fall to about 35 percent.
+If ZhongAn could eliminate these charges, its expense ratio would be in the 30 to 40 percent range.

 With a lower expense ratio, ZhongAn would have a very good chance of becoming more profitable than traditional insurance companies, perhaps even in the same range as Expedia, Booking.com, Google and other internet giants.
 It is pursuing this direction by diversifying its ecosystems, benefiting from economies of scale as it continues to grow and expanding into insurance lines with lower expense ratios such as health.